Rexcrazy804/booru.hs/README.md

 Excellent CLI framework,
 besides a few nitpicks its does it job well and is easy to work with.

+[conventional-commits]

+Specification for commit format.
+I should do a better job at using it correctly

 [You | the users][stargazers]

 Thank you.